coveo/source.coveo.com/_posts/2015-04-26-sandboxing-javascript-execution-in-java.md

 So, how do we arrange to periodically check the CPU quota?
 We need to have this check performed at some place where the JavaScript interpreter must pass no matter what kind of infinite loop it's in.
 In this case I've chosen to do that in the `interpret` method of `BlockStatement`, which is essentially when any scope like a loop or condition or function body is entered.
 There we call `checkResourceUsage` from `ExecutionContext`, which will relay the call if resource quotas are being enforced.

-Here is how we check that CPU quota hasn't been exceeded:
+Here is how we check that the CPU quota hasn't been exceeded:

 {% highlight java %}
 private void checkCpuTime() {